gr4vy/gr4vy-cli/README.md

 DESCRIPTION
   Generate a token for use with Gr4vy Embed.

-  This token can be used with Enmbed as it is restricted to frontend scopes only.
+  This token can be used with Embed as it is restricted to frontend scopes only.

   It accepts any number of key=value pairs as additional data to be